hreis00/homelab/README.md

 ![product-screenshot]

-This project is designed to provide a comprehensive monitoring solution using Heimdall as a dashboard interface, integrated with Prometheus, Grafana, Node Exporter, and Glances for complete system monitoring.
+This project is designed to provide a comprehensive monitoring solution using Heimdall as a dashboard interface, integrated with Prometheus, Grafana, Node Exporter, Glances and Uptime Kuma for complete system monitoring.
 Additionally, a Storage Bucket built with TypeScript, Next.js, Tailwind CSS, and MongoDB, with MongoDB data accessible through the Mongo Express service.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>